aiven/aiven-docs/docs/products/kafka/karapace/howto/enable-schema-reader-strict-mode.md

 import ConsoleLabel from "@site/src/components/ConsoleIcons" import ConsoleIcon from "@site/src/components/ConsoleIcons"

-You can configure the Karapace schema registry to automatically shut down when corrupt schema records are detected in the `_schemas` topic.
+You can configure the Karapace schema registry to  shut down when corrupt schema records are detected in the `_schemas` topic.

-## Why enable automatic shutdown
+## Why enable Karapace to shutdown

 By default, Karapace skips invalid schema records to prevent interruptions.
 To ensure data consistency, you can enable `schema_reader_strict_mode` to shut down Karapace when